csilva95/photo-mover/README.md

         THIS FIELD IS NECESSARY

-    -t TO folder   (where the photos will go) if you've ran this script before then name the folder the same name as you originally used so the photos are transferred to the same place
+    -t TO folder   (where the photos will go)
         THIS FIELD IS NECESSARY

-    -d DEVICE      (device with original FROM folder) if iphone then you *MUST* type: iphone
-        THIS FIELD IS NECESSARY
+    -d DEVICE      (device with original FROM folder) if iphone then you *MUST* type: iphone if you've ran this script before then: name the device the same name as you originally used so the photos are transferred to the same place THIS FIELD IS NECESSARY

     -r REVERSE     (default=1)